 Another mistake related to the target audience is choosing the wrong age.
 We saw some publishers failing their game concept test for a younger audience, while they could launch the same concept for an older segment of users and that would work.
 The only recommendation to give here is to study and know your target audience.

 After you’re done with the hypothesis and games user research, you have to decide what your game should look like.

 That’s right, a pretotype that comes before the prototype.

-Let’s say you’re hesitating between the two settings – a cybercity and an alien planet.
+Let’s say you’re hesitating between the two settings – a cybercity and an alien planet before start building your game.
 To understand the best direction cost-efficiently, you could purchase the two packages from an asset store.
-Then you may want to modify them, put on screenshots and run tests to see which one is more resonating with your audience.
+Then you may want to modify them, put on screenshots and run tests to see which one is more resonating with your target audience.

 Thus, instead of investing time and money in creating your assets from scratch, you just buy them for a hundred dollars and get numerical user feedback behind each of the environments under A/B testing.

 3. Build creatives for an emulated app store page.